 Actually the revolt for freedom, any crazy kind and they are getting more frequent and crazier as we speak, began untold eons before that, in heaven itself, with Satan The Father of all Revolts-for-Freedom using the same arguments he would use in the Garden of Eden, U.C.
 Berkeley, our two unnamed universities, and Zuccotti Park.

 Adventists have had a trademark doctrine, to wit, The Great Controversy, (I see it as the Great Cosmic Academic Revolt), to be terminated only with the termination of the provocateur in the lake of fire.
 Only then can God-created, God-defined, untweaked and unmutated and unspun freedom – the freedom to listen to God without our conversation being jammed and scrambled – only then can that pure and honest freedom happen again.
+It'll take a revolt against the revolt.
 That’s the Freedom I yearn for.

 ACADEMIC FREEDOM STRIKES AGAIN!

 Apologies to Delacroix

 You are at IesSAYTHERE.com, a cache (not a blog) of mostly essays.